When to Consider Outpatient Opiate Addiction Treatment Options

 Outpatient programs work best for those with a solid footing in the recovery process.

-In general, outpatient-based programs don’t require patients to live at the facility, but rather offer daytime treatment sessions that can be scheduled around a person’s existing schedule.
+In general, outpatient-based programs don’t require patients to live at the facility.
+Instead, they offer daytime treatment sessions scheduled around a person’s existing work and family obligations.
 From there, outpatient opiate addiction treatment options can vary based on the level or intensity of treatment offered.

 Overall, three program types exist:

-• Intensive outpatient – this program type focuses on relapse prevention, with patients attending treatment sessions three times a week or more with sessions lasting two to four hours.
+• Intensive outpatient care focuses on relapse prevention.
+Patients attending treatment sessions three times a week or more with sessions lasting two to four hours.

-• Therapy and counseling – this is the least intensive program type made up of weekly therapy sessions and 12 Step support group work.
+• Standard therapy and counseling is the least intensive program type made up of weekly therapy sessions and 12 Step support groups.

-As a general rule, outpatient opiate addiction treatment options work well for people who still have work and family obligations to meet provided they’re well-grounded in the recovery process.
+As a general rule, outpatient opiate addiction treatment options work well for those who have work and family obligations to meet, provided they’re well-grounded in the recovery process.

 Don’t wait Until It’s Too Late.